ser-gik/TinyXVC/README.md

 ## How To Build?

+Prebuilt packages can be found [here](https://github.com/ser-gik/TinyXVC/releases).
+Note that attached devices should be re-pluged once package is installed.

-Build was tested on Ubuntu 20.04 but should work on many other distros.
+Build process was tested on Ubuntu 20.04 but should work on other distros as well.

 Install tools and dependencies:
 ```